-Enrolment and attendance snapshots are collected eight times per year (at the beginning and end of each term).
-There are two snapshots per school term.
-The first snapshot period covers weeks 1 to 4 in the school term, and the second snapshot covers weeks 5 to 8.
-Enrolment number is the average enrolments of students over the 4 week period.
-Attendance rate is the proportion of time students attend compared to the time they are expected to attend during the 4 week period.
+Enrolment and attendance data is collected eight times per year (at the beginning and end of each term).
+In each term the first reporting period covers weeks 1 to 4, and the second reporting period covers weeks 5 to 8.
+The average enrolment number is the average enrolments of students over the four week reporting period.
+The attendance rate is the proportion of time students attend compared to the time they are expected to attend during the four week period.

-In addition, an important part of Every Child Every Day is the capturing and reporting of high quality enrolment and attendance information, including reporting on reasons for non-attendance.
+In addition, an important part of Every Child, Every Day is the capturing and reporting of high quality enrolment and attendance information, including reporting on reasons for non-attendance.

 Student enrolment and attendance:

 A summary profile of enrolment and attendance and data for each collection are available below:

 |Reporting 2||PDF 156 kB||Excel 19 kB|

 Student enrolment and attendance for Term 2, 2015

 The tables below show enrolment and attendance (E&A) data for Term 2, 2015.
 Both the enrolments and the attendance rates are calculated over the two reporting periods within the term.